rackerlabs/support-how-to/content/how-to/cloud-servers/resize-standard-and-general-purpose-servers/index.md

 9. Click **Confirm** to verify the resize or **Revert** to go back to the original size.

 Confirming the resize changes the server's status.
 The process is complete when the **Status** shows as `Active`, the **Current Action** is `None`, and the server restarts.
 You might need to restart web services that were running manually.
-After 24 hours, they system automatically confirms the resize and the changes.
+After 24 hours, the system automatically confirms the resize and the changes.

 ### Additional resources